FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 (Float32[2.340657], Float32[0.7516814], 13.64972f0)
 ```

-The parameters changed again, and the loss went down again!
+It works, and the loss went down again!
 This was the second epoch of our training procedure.
-Let's plug this in a for loop and train the model for 60 epochs.
+Let's plug this in a for loop and train the model for 30 epochs.

 ```jldoctest linear_regression_simple; filter = r"[+-]?([0-9]*[.])?[0-9]+"
 julia> for i = 1:30